NOAA-GFDL/CatalogBuilder/doc/generation.rst

 Installation
 ------------

-Recommended approach: Install as a `conda package <https://anaconda.org/NOAA-GFDL/intakebuilder>`_
+Recommended approach: Install as a `conda package <https://anaconda.org/NOAA-GFDL/catalogbuilder>`_

 .. code-block:: console

-  conda install intakebuilder -c noaa-gfdl
+  conda install catalogbuilder -c noaa-gfdl

 Alternatively, you may clone the `git repository <https://github.com/aradhakrishnanGFDL/CatalogBuilder.git>`_ and create your conda environment using the `environment.yml <https://github.com/aradhakrishnanGFDL/CatalogBuilder/blob/main/environment.yml>`_ in the git repository.